Fraud is often seen as a cold crime against organisations, however there are real people who suffer due to the actions of fraudsters.

 Protect Against Fraud

-With the festive season well and truly in full swing it is important that we all look to protect ourselves against any fraudsters who take advantage of the gift buying season to strike.
+It is important that we all look to protect ourselves against any fraudsters who take advantage of the convenience of buying online.
 There are lots of tips and advice on how to stay safe and avoid scams including:

 - watch out for fake delivery emails.
-With so many packages coming around Christmas, scammers may send out bogus links in emails seeming to be from legitimate delivery companies.
+With so many packages being delivered, scammers may send out bogus links in emails seeming to be from legitimate delivery companies.
 Always track your packages through the company's website.

 - be alert to e-voucher scams.
 These will often contain a link to a fake site that will ask you for your details.
 Look out for poor grammar and misspelt addresses, and if in doubt, contact the shop itself.